-Snipers taken care of, the company took to the hills on either side where cross the glistening waters of the We-ser.
-All day the Yanks sniped at the town giving the Cermans crossing to the other side of the river a rough ride.
-The 1st Platoon, with rifle fire alone site) making its use difficult until mor-tar and artillery fire could be directed in to destroy it.
+Over 400 prisoners were taken and an existing activity as enemy troops attempted to cross the glistening waters of the Wesser.
+All day the Yanks sniped at the town giving the Germans crossing to the other side of the river a rough ride.
+The 1st Platoon, with rifle fire alone knocked out a Heinie truck on the opposite side of the river.

+Rifle fire concentrated on the barge (no bridge was available at the town site) making its use difficult with guns drifted away against the bright activity as enemy troops attempted to site) making its use difficult until mortar and artillery fire could be directed in to destroy it.
 The Doughs then held fast while artillery pounded Polle.